-The Company does its impairment evaluation on an annual basis and as of March 31, 2019, the estimated recoverable amount of the CGU exceeded its carrying amount, hence impairment is not triggered.
+The Company does its impairment evaluation on an annual basis and as of March 31, 2020, the estimated recoverable amount of the CGU exceeded its carrying amount, hence impairment is not triggered.
+The Company has performed sensitivity analysis for all key assumptions, including the cash flow projections consequent to the change in estimated future economic conditions arising from the possible effects due to COVID-19 and is unlikely to cause the carrying amount of the CGU exceed its estimated recoverable amount.
 The key assumptions used for the calculations were as follows:

-Particulars As at
+Particulars As a t

-March 31, 2019
+March 31, 2020 March 31, 2019

-Discount rate 17.4% - 22.3%
+Discount rate 13.7% - 20.1% 17.4% - 22.3%